 Board members are obliged to complete an annual declaration as is required under the Board’s insurance policy.

 ARB Board members must comply with the rules set by the Board regarding allowances and expenses.

 5.10 Additional Appointments

-ARB Board members who wish to accept an offer of new and/or additional employment or appointments during their term of office must inform the Chair and/or the Registrar and Chief Executive.
+ARB Board members who wish to accept an offer of new and/or additional employment or appointments during their term of office must inform the Chair and/or the Chief Executive & Registrar.

 5.11 Acting Ultra Vires

-It is a general principle of law that a body corporate can only act in accordance with the terms of its founding statute, charter or constitution.
+It is a general principle of law that a body corporate can act only in accordance with the terms of its founding statute, charter or constitution.
 It follows from this that ARB Board members can exercise powers only insofar as these are expressed or reasonably implied by the Act itself.
-If the Board acts out with its powers, it is deemed to be ultra vires (literally, “beyond the power” of the Board).
+If the Board acts out with its powers, it is deemed to be ultra vires (literally, ‘beyond its power’).